Last updated on August 14th, 2018

 31. The country has a wild side.
-Kiwis associate themselves with adventurous sports like kayaking, white-water rafting, skiing, mountaineering, and rugby.
-It also has a world renowned team in the gentle man’s game, cricket.
+Kiwis associate themselves with adventure sports like kayaking, white-water rafting, skiing, mountaineering, and rugby.
+It also has a world-renowned team in the gentle man’s game, cricket.

 33. New Zealand found The Black Cocks hard to swallow, no pun intended.
 The Black Cocks was a name innocently given to New Zealand’s national badminton team, but faced wide protests, forcing the authorities to reconsider the name.

 34. New Zealand should be more careful while naming.
 The famous Ninety miles beach is actually ninety kilometers in length.

 35. New Zealand has a strange tradition of having two national anthems.
 The first is, God Save the Queen while the other being, God Defend New Zealand.
 One point to NZ for patriotism.

 36. The world’s single largest name of a place is “Taumata whakatangi hangakoauau o tamatea turi pukakapiki maunga horo nuku pokai whenua kitanatahu”.
 It can be translated into a little story about the place, which goes something like this: “the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as ‘landeater’, played his flute to his loved one.”

 37. The Waipoua Forest of New Zealand is home to the king of trees, The Kauri trees.
 These are the largest and longest living trees of the plant kingdom.
 A healthy Kauri tree can live up to 1000 years.